eggdropsoap/QuestWorlds/markdown/QuestWorlds.md

 You can switch **abilities** within the contest, provided your GM agrees that the new **ability** represents a suitable **tactic** to obtain the **prize**.

 If the **penalties** suffered by one contestant reduce their **ability** below 0, they must concede the contest, If it makes sense, your GM may allow you to continue by switching **abilities**.
-The GM may decide that accumulated **penalties** apply to the new ability used in the contest - this may still force you to concede.
+The GM may decide that accumulated **penalties** apply to the new ability used in the contest---this may still force you to concede.

 A **chained contest** can benefit from using the difference between **results** as a **rank** when your GM assesses the **benefits and consequence** (see §2.7.2).